-- Various federal, state, and local government agencies have regulations governing the removal of in-place asbestoscontaining material.
-If you contemplate the removal of a resilient floor covering structure that contains (or is presumed to contain) asbestos, you must review and comply with all applicable regulations. - Vinyl-asbestos tiles and asphalt tiles contain asbestos fibers, as did some asphaltic "cutback" adhesives and the backings of many sheet vinyl floorings and lining felts.
-The presence of asbestos in these products is not readily identifiable. - Unless positively certain that the product is a non-asbestos containing material, you must presume it contains asbestos.
-Regulations may require that the material be tested to determine asbestos content.
-The Recommended Work Practices are a defined set of instructions that address the task of removing all resilient - The recommended work Fractices are a defined set of institutions under aduress use task of rentoring an resilient floor covering structures, whether or not they contain asbestos.
+- Various federal, state and local government agencies have regulations governing the removal of inplace asbestos-containing material.
+If you contemplate the removal of a resilient floor covering structure that contains (or is presumed to contain) asbestos, you must review and comply with all applicable regulations. - Vinyl-asbestos tile and asphalt tile contain asbestos fibers, as did some asphaltic "cutback" adhesives and the backings of many sheet vinyl floorings and lining felts.
+The presence of the asbestos in these products is not readily identifiable. - Unless positively certain that the product is a non-asbestos containing material, you must presume it contains asbestos.
+Regulations may require that the material be tested to determine asbestos content. - The Recommended Work Practices are a defined set of instructions that address the task of removing all resilient floor covering structures, whether or not they contain asbestos.
 When the Recommended Work Practices are followed, resilient floor covering structures that contain (or are presumed to contain) asbestos can be removed in a manner that will comply with the current Occupational Safety and Health Administration's (OSHA) Occupational Exposure to Asbestos Standard's Permissible Exposure Limits (PEL). - Numerous products, devices and techniques have been introduced and/or recommended for the removal of resilient floor covering structures.
 Armstrong is only able to endorse the RFCI Recommended Work Practices.
-Before you use any other practice for the removal of an in-place resilient floor covering product that contains (or is presumed to contain) asbestos, you should determine if the practice meets all applicable regulations or standards, including those of OSHA, for occupational exposure to asbestos and that the material will be compatible with the new floor covering to be installed. - $\bullet \ \, \text{See federal and location regulations on lead-based paint testing, safety precautions and notification requirements}. \\$
+Before you use any other practice for the removal of an in-place resilient floor covering product that contains (or is presumed to contain) asbestos, you should determine if the practice meets all applicable regulations or standards, including those of OSHA, for occupational exposure to asbestos and that the material will be compatible with the new floor covering to be installed. - See federal and location regulations on lead- based paint testing, safety precautions and notification requirements.

+WARNING

-WARNING: FOR EXISTING IN-PLACE RESILIENT FLOOR COVERING AND ASPHALTIC ADHESIVES.
-DO NOT SAND, DRY SWEEP, DRY SCRAPE, DRILL, SAW, BEADBLAST OR MECHANICALLY CHIP OR PULVERIZE EXISTING RESILIENT FLOORING, BACKING, LINING FELT, ASPHALTIC "CUTBACK" ADHESIVE OR OTHER ADHESIVE.
+EXISTING IN-PLACE RESILIENT FLOOR COVERING AND ASPHALTIC ADHESIVES.
+DO NOT SAND, DRY SWEEP, DRY SCRAPE, DRILL, SAW, BEADBLAST, OR MECHANICALLY CHIP OR PULVERIZE EXISTING RESILIENT FLOORING, BACKING, LINING FELT, ASPHALTIC "CUTBACK" ADHESIVE OR OTHER ADHESIVE.

 These existing in-place products may contain asbestos fibers and/or crystalline silica.
 Avoid creating dust.
 Inhalation of such dust is a cancer and respiratory tract hazard.
 Smoking by individuals exposed to asbestos fibers greatly increases the risk of serious bodily harm.

-Unless positively certain that the existing in-place product is a non-asbestos-containing material, you must presume it contains asbestos.
-Regulations may require that the material be tested to determine asbestos content and may govern removal and disposal of material.

-Visit rfci.com to see the current edition of the Resilient Floor Covering Institute (RFCI) publication Recommended Work Practices for Removal of Resilient Floor Coverings for instructions on removing all resilient floor covering structures or contact your retailer.
+Unless positively certain that the product is a nonasbestos-containing material, you must presume it contains asbestos.
+Regulations may require that the material be tested to determine asbestos content and may govern the removal and disposal of material.
+See current edition of the Resilient Floor Covering Institute (RFCI) publication Recommended Work Practices for Removal of Resilient Floor Coverings for instructions on removing all resilient floor covering structures.

-AHF floor coverings and adhesives do NOT contain asbestos.